Xotic750/modulo-x/README.md

 The notation “x modulo y” (y must be finite and nonzero) computes a value k of the same sign as y (or zero) such that abs(k) < abs(y) and x-k = q × y for some integer q.

+Donald Knuth described floored division where the quotient is defined by the floor function q = ⌊a/n⌋ and thus according to equation the remainder would have the same sign as the divisor.
+Due to the floor function, the quotient is always rounded downwards, even if it is already negative.

 **Kind**: Exported member
 **Returns**: <code>number</code> - The  integer remainder.